Wood pasture and parkland

 Many parkland grasslands have been reseeded and are not species rich.
 Overgrazing and compacted soil is also a problem (see above).

-Research by Cranfield University has shown that grazed wood pasture is 5% more effective at absorbing and storing carbon than the same area of separate woodland and grasslands.
-Slow-growing, long-lived trees such as oak that are grown in the open, store more carbon than faster-growing and short-lived species. (reference needed
+Research by Cranfield University has shown that grazed wood pasture is 5% more effective at absorbing and storing carbon than the same area of separate woodland and grassland.
+Slow-growing, long-lived trees such as oak that grow in the open, store more carbon than faster-growing and short-lived species. (reference needed

-Wood pasture and parklands are important historical landscapes and a valuable visual, recreational and education resource.
+Wood pastures and parklands are important historical landscapes and a valuable visual, recreational and educational resource.
 Many are open to the public, providing income for their owners.

 Some farmers in Devon are starting to plant trees in grasslands (known as silvo-pasture) to create wood pastures of the future.
 Dung from livestock enriches the soil, while the trees provide shelter and fodder and increase soil health.